andhus/stardag/README.md

 ## Why not just use Luigi then?

 A lot has happened in the ecosystem since Luigi was created and it is not really under active development.
-In my opinion, where luigi falls short as an SDK is in its _lack of composability_ of Tasks; promoting tightly coupled DAGs and "parameter explosion" a classical case of ["Composition over inheritance"](#composability-ftw)
+In my opinion, where luigi falls short as an SDK is in its _lack of composability_ of Tasks; promoting tightly coupled DAGs and "parameter explosion" a classical case of ["Composition over inheritance"](#composability-ftw).
+The core luigi API is also rather minimalistic (for good and bad) and it requires quite some boilerplate to get it "production ready", e.g. how to configure the .

-- As an SDK -> _Composability_!
-(Solved by allowing tasks as inputs(/parameters).
 - Orchestration and execution: Made intentionally no attempt at orchestration...
 Scheduler ran slow etc.
 - Minimalistic (for good and bad) a lot of boilerplate to get it "production ready".

-Adds:
+What `stardag` brings to the table:

+- Composability: Task _instances_ as parameters
-- Opinionated best practices out of the box (minimal boilerplate)
-- yet fully tweakable
+- Opinionated best practices out of the box (minimal boilerplate) yet fully tweakable
-- modern complete type hints
+- Proper type hinting
-- execution framework agnostic
+- Execution framework agnostic
 - (planned: asyncio tasks)
 - (planned: in memory caching)